sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### link

 See the section on [linking mechanism](#linking-mechanism) for all information on links.
-Providing links allowing accessing the underlying SDMX Data Structure Definition, Dataflow and/or Provision Agreements is recommended.
+At least the link to the Data Structure Definition, Dataflow or Data Provision Agreement to which the data relates is required.

 ### dimensions, measures, attributes

 *Object*.
-Describes the dimensions/measures/attributes used in the message as well as the levels in the hierarchy (`dataSet`, `series`, `observations`) to which these dimensions/attributes are attached.
+Describes the dimensions/measures/attributes used in the message as well as the levels (`dataSet`, `dimensionGroup`, `series`, `observations`) at which these dimensions/measures/attributes are presented.

 * dataSet - *Array* *optional*. *DataSet* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (only dimensions or attributes) are presented at the `dataSet` level.
 It is highly recommended to present all dimensions and attributes at the `dataSet` level for which the message contains only 1 single value.
+* dimensionGroup - *Array* *optional*. *DimensionGroup* field is an array of *[component](#component)* objects.
+Optional array to be provided if components (only attributes) are presented at the `dimensionGroup` level.
 * series - *Array* *optional*. *Series* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (only dimensions or attributes) are presented at the `series` level.
 * observation - *Array* *optional*. *Observation* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (dimensions, measures or attributes) are presented at the `observation` level.
 When using the SDMX API, then the dimension(s) specified in the parameter "dimensionAtObservation" would be presented at `observation` level.
 If "dimensionAtObservation=AllDimensions" then all dimensions, except those with only one value possibly presented at the `dataSet` level, would be presented at `observation` level.
+Measures must always be presented at observation level.

 Example: